Why Is Exercise So Important For Senior Health?

 According to CA personal trainer Deanna Nosel, there’s a dangerous misconception that exercise is hazardous for seniors, or that they’re likely to injure themselves.

-“The irony is that working out is most important at this stage of life,” said Nosel.
+“The irony is that working out is most important at this stage of life,” says Nosel.
 “Our bodies were created to move.
 When we become sedentary and stop moving in ways which require physical effort, we feel it.
 That’s when our health declines and daily aches and pains set in.”

 Essentially, exercise is vital to maintaining a high quality of life as we age.
 Research shows that regular physical activity improves heart health, energy levels, mood, quality of sleep and cognitive function, while also relieving some of the pain of chronic conditions like osteoporosis and arthritis.